Laser Assisted Tattoo RemovalHome » Services » Laser Assisted Tattoo Removal

 Who Benefits from Laser Tattoo Removal

 Today in America, almost one in four adults between the ages of 21 and 35 has a tattoo—and while some people continue loving their body art over time, others do not.
-When you want to do something about a tattoo you no longer love, lasers are a great solution.
-Used with substantial success in the treatment of many tattoos, laser technology works especially well with tattoos in dark blue, black, and red.
+When you want to do something about a tattoo you no longer love, Dr. Biesman can help.
+Lasers are used with substantial success in the treatment of many tattoos, laser technology works especially well with tattoos in dark blue, black, and red.
 Purple, brown, very light blue and yellow may be more challenging but can usually be addressed successfully.
 White tattoos are generally resistant to treatment.

 How Laser Tattoo Removal Works

 Laser-assisted tattoo treatment is performed right in the office, either with anesthetic injections, topically applied anesthetic cream, a combination of the two, or nothing at all, depending on a patient’s preference.
 Treatments are usually brief (only a few minutes), although larger removals may require more lengthy treatments.
-For maximum improvement in professionally administered tattoos, as many as 9-12 treatment sessions spaced 4-6 weeks apart are required, while older tattoos or those placed by an amateur are usually removed more readily than newer ones.
+For maximum improvement in professionally administered tattoos, as many as 9-12 treatment sessions spaced 4-6 weeks apart are required.
+Older tattoos or those placed by an amateur are usually removed more readily than newer ones.

 What to Expect after Treatment